mendix-temp/Workstation-Documentation/README.md

 ### How to deploy for autoupdate

+Ensure that the authToken field in module.exports.publishers[0].authToken in forge.config.js is properly setup.
+You can get a new token on github in settings / developer settings / personal access tokens / tokens (classic) if needed

 Make sure that all files are committed and pushed to the github repository

 `git status`: show which files are going to be added to the commit